-EZ Ride Thailand is the best way to get from BKK to Pattaya and here is why.
+EZ Ride Thailand is the best way to get from Bangkok to Pattaya and here is why.
 Your vacation time is precision and time is money.
 Yes, you may save a bit if you catch a bus however, the bus will not bring you right to your hotel.
 In fact, it will take longer as it sometimes has several stops along the way.
 Plus, you will be sharing the ride with several other travelers.
 The benefit of EZ Ride Thailand is that we will send a driver to meet you at the airport, help you with your bags and get you right to your hotel.
 It’s fast, simple and affordable.
 Go to the rates section of our website for more information.

 Koh Chang is a very popular destination for travelers and backpackers however, its not as popular as Koh Samui or Phuket.
 For that reason, you will find an island that is tranquil, quiet, fun, but not over-run by tourists.
 There is no Starbucks here!

 Why get on a cramped bus full of people just so that you can save a few bucks.
 Plus, there a strong chance you have been on an airplane with several people coughing and sneezing; you do not need anymore of that!
 Don’t risk getting a cold on the first day of your vacation by traveling on a bus full of people.
 The bus won’t go directly to your hotel anyways.
 Kick this vacation into high-gear and get to Koh Chang quicker and easier.
 Bangkok to Koh Chang is one of our most popular trips.
 Have one of our drivers meet you at Suvarnabhumi Airport and bring you directly to your hotel.
 The sooner you are relaxing by the ocean and drinking out of a coconut the better!